 - Cuts and scrapes: Shattered automotive glass can cause severe lacerations, while airbags and other objects in the passenger compartment can leave scrapes and lacerations.

-- Feet, toes and limbs may also be mutilated and require amputation; this is more common with motorcycle crashes.
+- Feet, toes and limbs may also be mutilated and require amputation; this is more common with motorcycle accidents.